 ShipperHQ uses Google APIs to provide address autocomplete features and show In Store Pickup maps on checkout.
-For customers who are using the Dropship or Store Pickup features, they’ll need to sign up for and enter a Google Maps API Key for these features to function.
+For customers who want to display the map on checkout for In Store Pickup, they’ll need to sign up for and enter a Google API Key for these features to function.

 To create your API Key, enable necessary API services, set up billing and retrieve your API Key:

 - Log into the Google Developer Console with your Google Account